 As with any surgical procedure, pterygium surgery carries potential risks and complications, including infection, scarring, bleeding, dry eye, and changes in vision.
 It is important to consult with an experienced ophthalmologist or eye surgeon who can evaluate your specific condition, discuss the potential risks and benefits, and determine the most appropriate treatment approach for you.

-This article was originally written on 5/29/2023 by Angelique Pillar, MD.
+This article was originally written on 5/29/2023 by Angelique Pillar, MD and updated 9/15/2024.